Eye-Tracking Control, 2012-2013

 Intel ISEF, Finalist

-In this project, I developed goggles which could track the position of a user's eye and head in order to control electronics or simple prostheses.
+In this project, I developed goggles which could track the position of a user's eyes in order to control electronics or simple prostheses.